ankaAR/bestiario5e/_creatures/vladimir-horngaard.md

 ***Greatsword +2.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 20 (4d6+4) puntos de daño cortante.
 Against Strahd, Vladimir deals an extra 14 (4d6) slashing damage with this weapon.

 ***Vengeful Glare.*** Vladimir targets one creature he can see within 30 feet of him and against which he has sworn vengeance.
 The target must make a DC 15 Wisdom saving throw.
-On a failure, the target is paralyzed until Vladimir deals damage to it, or until the end of Vladimir's next turn.
-When the paralysis ends, the target is frightened of Vladimir for 1 minute.
-The frightened target can repeat the saving throw at the end of each of its turns, with disadvantage if it can see Vladimir, ending the frightened condition on itself on a success.
+On a failure, the target is paralizado until Vladimir deals damage to it, or until the end of Vladimir's next turn.
+When the paralysis ends, the target is asustado of Vladimir for 1 minute.
+The asustado target can repeat the saving throw at the end of each of its turns, with disadvantage if it can see Vladimir, ending the asustado condition on itself on a success.